-^{}A student may at his option take either Municipal Law or Shipping.
+^{}A student may at his option take either (i) Legislation or (ii) Taxation and either Municipal Law or Shipping.

 Procedure II

 319. References: Court of Appeal Act and Rules; Supreme Court Act (Dom.) and Rules; Crown Office Rules.
 Mr. Beckett.